 Smoking affects the healing of the bone and soft tissue by reducing the nutrients and minerals in the tissues, and reducing the blood supply.
 Smoking is considered one of the biggest risk factors in the failure of dental implants with the chances of failure increasing 2 to 3 times in a smoker, which are not good odds for a complex and expensive treatment option.

-ALL-ON-4 dental IMPLANT TREATMENT / implant retained denture
+dental IMPLANT supported dentures / implant retained dentures

 Implant retained dentures are a procedure to rehabilitate the function and appearance by fixing a prosthesis on four or more dental implants, for patients who are missing all of their teeth or for patients with badly broken down teeth, decayed teeth or compromised teeth due to gum disease.